ZviRosenfeld/GeneticAlgorithmEngine/README.md

 You can find a sample Chromosome [here](/GeneticAlgorithm/Components/Chromosomes/VectorChromosome.cs).

+Please note that the Evaluate and Mutate methods will be called on deferent chromosomes in parallel, so they must be thread safe in that aspect.

 ### ICrossoverManager

 You'll need to implement the [ICrossoverManager](/GeneticAlgorithm/Interfaces/ICrossoverManager.cs) interface.
 This tells the engine how to perform crossovers for your chromosomes.
+Please note that your crossoverManager will be called on deferent chromosomes in parallel, so it must be thread safe in that aspect.
 You can read more about crossovers [here](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)).

 ```CSharp